-- 1. resistance or refusal to obey a legal order; - 2. detention of an offender who does not obey or resists a police body; - escorting a person or when the person attempts to escape or take his/her life or the life or health of other persons: - (supplemented, SG No. 98/2008) rendering assistance to other state bodies or officials, including the inspectors of the European Commission, who are illegally impeded to fulfil their duties; - 5. attacks on citizens and police bodies; - 6. freeing of hostages; - 7. group violations of the public order; - 8. attacks on buildings, premises, facilities and vehicles; - 9. release of illegally occupied sites, if so ordered by a competent body. - (2) (New, SG No. 88/2010) In the course of discharge of their official duties the bodies of receipt, carriage and delivery of correspondence, containing classified information, shall be entitled to apply physical force and auxiliaries in cases of attempted unauthorised access to the correspondence only if protection from unauthorised access may not be ensured in any other way. - (3) (Renumbered from Paragraph 2, SG No. 88/2010) Auxiliaries shall be: handcuffs; strait jackets; rubber, plastic, assault and electric shock batons and devices; chemical substances approved by the minister of health; service animals dogs, horses; blank cartridges, rubber/plastic/shock cartridges; roadblock applications; forced entry devices, diverting flash and sound devices; water canons and air jet machines; armoured vehicles and helicopters. - (4) (Renumbered from Paragraph 3, 5G No. 88/2010) The procedure for applying auxiliaries shall be determined by an ordinance of the Minister of Interior.
+1. Resistance or refusal to obey a legal order;

+- 2. Detention of an offender who does not obey or resists a police body; - 3.
+Escorting a person or when the person attempts to escape or take his/her life or the life or health of other persons: - 4.
+(Supplemented, SG No. 98/2008) rendering assistance to other state bodies or officials, including the inspectors of the European Commission, who are illegally impeded to fulfil their duties; - 5.
+Attacks on citizens and police bodies; - 6.
+Freeing of hostages; - 7.
+Group violations of the public order: - 8.
+Attacks on buildings, premises, facilities and vehicles; - 9.
+Release of illegally occupied sites, if so ordered by a competent body. - (2) (New, SG No. 88/2010) In the course of discharge of their official duties the bodies of receipt, carriage and delivery of correspondence, containing classified information, shall be entitled to apply physical force and auxiliaries in cases of attempted unauthorised access to the correspondence only if protection from unauthorised access may not be ensured in any other way. - (3) (Renumbered from Paragraph 2, SG No. 88/2010) Auxiliaries shall be: handcuffs; strait jackets; rubber, plastic, assault and electric shock batons and devices; chemical substances approved by the minister of health; service animals dogs, horses; blank cartridges, rubber/plastic/shock cartridges; roadblock applications; forced entry devices, diverting flash and sound devices; water cannons and air jet machines; armoured vehicles and helicopters. - (4) (Renumbered from Paragraph 3, SG No. 88/2010) The procedure for applying auxiliaries shall be determined by an ordinance of the Minister of Interior.